 The following information applies only to civil sureties in the Circuit Court of Cook County:

-List of currently authorized civil surety companies and their attorneys-in-fact
+2024-2025 - List of currently authorized Civil Surety Companies and their Attorneys-in-Fact

 Petitioning the Court for Authorization to Act as a Civil Surety

 Authorization of civil sureties in the Circuit Court of Cook County occurs annually on the last day of June.
-The next authorization period is June 30, 2024, through July 1, 2025.
-The hearing for that authorization period will be held on a date to be determined.
-Information on the location of the hearing will be updated under “Surety Procedure Update: COVID – 19”.
+The next authorization period is June 30, 2025, through July 1, 2026.

 Any surety company that is requesting authority to act as surety on bonds in civil matters in the Circuit Court of Cook County must comply with the following general procedures:

-1. Petitions requesting authorization to act as surety on bonds in the Circuit Court of Cook County must be filed between April 15, 2024, and May 15, 2024, in the Office of the Clerk of the Circuit Court of Cook County, Room 801, Surety Desk, Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois which is open Monday-Friday, 8:30 a.m. to 4:30 p.m.
+- Petitions requesting authorization to act as surety on bonds in the Circuit Court of Cook County must be filed between April 14, 2025, and May 16, 2025, in the Office of the Clerk of the Circuit Court of Cook County, Room 801, Surety Desk, Richard J. Daley Center which is open Monday-Friday, 8:30 a.m. to 4:30 p.m., except for legal court holidays.

 In order to obtain authorization to act as a surety in civil cases in the Circuit Court of Cook County, the surety company that is requesting authority must file a verified petition requesting authorization in the manner and form detailed in Bonds-Sureties, Part 9 of the Rules of the Circuit Court of Cook County.